 Project time management strategies.

 There are many strategies to improve project time management.
-These five provide a good starting point:
+These ten provide a good starting point:

-1. Set clear priorities.
-Rank your tasks in order of importance to ensure you follow an appropriate sequence.
+- Set clear priorities: Rank your tasks in order of importance to ensure you follow an appropriate sequence.

-2. Introduce shorter deadlines.
-Bring forward deadlines to allow for leeway in case of any delays or interruptions.
+- Introduce shorter deadlines: Bring forward deadlines to allow for leeway in case of any delays or interruptions.

-4. Delegate tasks effectively.
-Ensure that relevant personnel are assigned tasks within their area of expertise.
+- Delegate tasks effectively: Ensure that relevant personnel are assigned tasks within their area of expertise.
 As a leader, it’s beneficial to establish healthy habits around saying ‘no’ when you don’t have the capacity.

-5. Use time blocks and boxes.
-This includes carving out set ‘blocks’ of time to focus on any task of your choosing.
-Timeboxes, meanwhile, encourage you to break down larger tasks into smaller ‘boxes’ of time.
+- Use time blocks and boxes: This includes carving out set blocks of time to focus on specific tasks.
+Timeboxes, meanwhile, encourage you to break down larger tasks into smaller boxes of time.

-6. Reduce interruptions.
-Improve focus by managing external, environmental, and other distractions.
+- Reduce interruptions: Improve focus by managing external, environmental, and other distractions.

-7. Plan with intention.
-Create a to-do list for each day that covers all tasks to be completed.
+- Plan with intention: Create a to-do list for each day that covers all tasks to be completed.
 This works as a powerful way to increase productivity.

-8. Practice the Pomodoro Method.
-For this method, you need your to-do list at the ready and a timer.
-It involves you working for four 25-minute blocks, with a 5-minute break between each one.
-After the fourth, you take a 30-minute break that is more extended.
+- Practice the Pomodoro Method: For this method, have your to-do list ready and set a timer.
+It involves you working for four 25-minute blocks with 5-minute breaks between each one.
+After the fourth block, you take a longer 30-minute break.

-9. Regularly revisit the timeline.
-It’s easy to get hyper-focused once your head’s down.
+- Regularly revisit the timeline: It’s easy to get hyper-focused once your head’s down.
 But it’s important to revisit the project plan to ensure you’re staying on track.

-10. Prioritise key tasks.
-Trying to tackle everything at once and jumping from task to task will reduce focus and productivity.
-Prioritize your tasks based on urgency, practicing the ABC method.
+- Prioritize key tasks: Trying to tackle everything at once and jumping from task to task will reduce focus and productivity.
+Prioritize your tasks based on urgency, using the ABC method.

 What is the ABC priority method?